42Bastian/rmac/rmac.rst

 Forward Branches
 ''''''''''''''''
-MADMAC does not optimize forward branches for you, but it will tell you about them if you use the -s (short branch) option:
+RMAC does not optimize forward branches for you, but it will tell you about them if you use the -s (short branch) option:

  ::